gojekfarm/ogi/docs/index.md

 ## Ogi

 utility to enable flexible [ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load) scenarios

 > ![ogi means a japanese fan](docs/ogi.png "ogi means a japanese fan")
->
-> Initially written to fan-out bulk topic `labels[app:appname]` tagged logs pushed from Kubernetes to Kafka, into `app` specific topics.
->
-> Can be scaled up using Kubernetes/Nomad/Mesos elastic deployments, it inherently has no context.

 ---